The ClubGRANTS Scheme

 - NSW Ministry of Health

 - Office of Liquor, Gaming & Racing

-It is anticipated that the Minister will announce the projects to be funded by the 2013/14 ClubGRANTS Fund by mid- 2014.
+It is anticipated that the Minister will announce the projects to be funded in the 2014/15 ClubGRANTS funding round by early March 2015.
 All applicants will be notified in writing of the assessment outcomes.

 Successful applicants will be required to submit the following reports.
 Note that the number of interim reports required will depend on the scale of the grant and the timeframe for the project’s completion:

 - Interim Planning Stage Reports: reporting on funds expended and achievement of project milestones.
 Acceptance of these reports will lead to release of the next tranche of funding.